benjamin-fukdawurld/benjamin-fukdawurld/README.md

-### Hi devs! 👋
+# Hi devs! 👋

 I'm Ben, a former mechanic, and a 10+ years deveopper.

-I'm currently working on Typescript/Javascript full stack projects.
+## I'm currently working on Typescript/Javascript full stack projects.

-I have done 7+ years of C++ in different companies (SAP, Continental, Faurecia, Devialet...), working on financial apps, embedded systems, web services backend, AI, Computer vision etc. All these projects were amazingly challenging but I've learned C++ because I wanted to code GAMES 😄, therefore I've eaten tons of OpenGL code, but I need to pay my bills and we all know game programming is paid with __passion__ not cash... 😅
+I have done __7+ years of C++__ in different companies (_SAP, Continental, Faurecia, Devialet..._), working on financial apps, embedded systems, web services backend, AI, Computer vision etc. All these projects were amazingly challenging but I've learned C++ because I wanted to code GAMES 😄, therefore I've eaten tons of OpenGL code, but I need to pay my bills and we all know game programming is paid with __passion__ not cash... 😅

 I Started a Game engine a few years ago and I reboot it everytime I get back to it but I will finish it one day.then(() => reboot()).catch(() => reboot())

-I love this project but it is really time consuming
+I love this project but it is really time consuming and I sometimes feel like C++ is in a long agony...
+Not really the language, but the reason to pick it for new devs tends to reduce more and more every year.

-### C++ and me decided to have a break, he was sad, I was not.
+> C++ and me decided to have a break, he was sad, I was not.

 I'm passionated and curious on programing and learning new stuffs.
 That leads me to learn everyday and play around with a lot of code and tech.
-When I will be skilled enough to on Javascript and Typescript, DevOps and web stuffs I will try some cloud computing and Go.
+My current plan is to master, _full stack Js/Ts_ development and get a deeper dive into _Devops_, _Cloud_ and why not _Go_.

+Want to follow me on this journey ?
+Hit the follow button !

 Let's do some code guys !